 There are several beautiful rifugi up here, and if you’re not keen to pack lunch, then you should consider eating at one of them.
 You can also stop for a coffee/tea or cold drink along the way.

-If you want to spend an entire day or night exploring the Tre Cime di Lavaredo without a risky hike in the dark, then you should definitely consider staying at one of the options below.
+If you want to spend an entire day or night exploring the Tre Cime di Lavaredo without a risky hike in the dark, then you should definitely consider staying at one of the options below (prices are valid for 2023).

 Rifugi at Tre Cime di Lavaerdo